nielskee/draft-articles/TechnicalHiringPart2.md

 You should look for evidence that you have an ethical developer, as I talked about earlier : someone who cares about code, users, and colleagues.
 Look for good tests, good names and simple design.
-Some
-tips:

 Ask the candidate to commit early and often, then you can see the solution evolve.
 Ask them to add a README.md too, with informal